Updated: Apr 12

 The End Result - Was it Worth It?

-Absolutely.
-I have an identical twin who had rarely gone to the gym and prior to me taking SARMs there was little to no size difference between the two of us; so after 7 years, and taking every normal supplement possible, trying type of diet, exercise regime etc I had no physical change in comparison to my genetic clone.
+I found that by the end of my journey, the results for me were outstanding.
+I have an identical twin who had rarely gone to the gym and prior to me taking SARMs there was little to no size difference between the two of us; so after 7 years, and taking every normal supplement possible, trying type of diet, exercise regime, etc I had no physical change in comparison to my genetic clone.

-After my first LGD cycle, I added almost an inch onto my forearms.
-Now I'm significantly bigger and stronger in all muscle groups.
+After my first LGD-4 cycle, I added almost an inch onto my forearms.
+As of today, I'm significantly bigger and stronger in all muscle groups.
 Having an identical twin has shown to me the issues CMT causes with muscle growth and how SARMs or PEDs would at least help with the quality of life for someone with CMT e.g. better grip strength, better balance, fewer twisted ankles, as long as they are taken correctly.